BrewGlow

 Tea Card Modules

-Explore tea based on its health benefit and taste.
+Explore tea based on its health benefits and taste.
 Card-type modules let you easily skim through and provide detailed information whenever you want.

 Customized Brewing Timer

 Steep the tea long enough to bring out the perfect flavor.
-Simply choose the type of tea, brewing method, size of the cup, and preferred intensity.
+Choose the type of tea, brewing method, size of the cup, and preferred intensity.

-AI-powered search is also here to help users explore based on their mood or weather.
+AI-powered search is also here to help users explore based on their mood or the weather.

 AI-powered search

-Explore different types of tea based on your mood or even weather!
+Explore different types of tea based on your mood or even the weather!

 Gen Z, the Moderation Generation